We AFFIRM that marriage is a gift of God through which Christians make a covenant with one another and with God in a service of worship.

 There are many different styles of marriage ceremonies and they can be as simple or as unique as you desire.
 All elements to be added to the ceremony need to be discussed with, and agreed to, by the minister and must comply with this marriage policy.

 As in all Christian marriages, God is praised, Gospel values are expressed.
 Scripture is read and proclaimed in some form; witnesses in the legal sense are acknowledged, as well as the presence and support of family, guests, and congregation, and promises are made between the couple and before God.

-Each wedding ceremony is a reflection of the couple being married.
-We will work hard with you to make sure that your big day is a faithful and meaningful reflection of who you are.
+We will work hard to make sure that the big day is a faithful and meaningful reflection of the couple.

 Some couples like to include elements or rituals within their wedding ceremony that reflect the coming together of their families and lives.
 These elements might include the lighting of a unity candle, the blending of coloured sand or something similar, like a handfasting at the vows.
 Please feel free to ask the minister about these rituals and they will provide resources to help you find something that is meaningful to you both.

 Clergy Support Memorial Church celebrates the marriage of:

 - couples not members of any church or faith,

 Revised & reapproved at our annual meeting June 18, 2019.